sustainable-rails/sustainable-rails-dev/README.md

 To use this for your app:

-1. Copy the files in this repo to your app
+1. Copy the files in this repo to your app or clone it using GitHub's template repository feature.
 1. Edit `dx/docker-compose.env` and change the values there:
    - `IMAGE` should be in format `«org»/«repo»:«tag»`, where:
       * `«org»` is your org on Docker Hub or GitHub (doesn't really matter and could be omitted)